oroinc/docker-demo/README.md

 OroCRM Community Edition: [docker.io/oroinc/crm-application](https://hub.docker.com/r/oroinc/crm-application) OroPlatform Community Edition: [docker.io/oroinc/platform-application](https://hub.docker.com/r/oroinc/platform-application)

-One image is used to run containers in several roles: web server, php-fpm, consumer, websocket server, cron service.
+One image is used to run containers in several roles: web server, php-fpm, consumer, websocket server, and cron service.
-All these services must be running, and PostgreSQL database must be prepared for a full-fledged application.
+All these services must be running, and the PostgreSQL database must be prepared for a full-fledged application.

 License
 -------